usgs/shakecast/pages/pycast/pycast_docs.md

 ## Windows Installation
 The newest ShakeCast windows installer is available [here](https://github.com/usgs/shakecast/releases/latest).

 Run the Windows installer as an administrator.
 Python will automatically be installed before the ShakeCast and you may see some command windows open and close; that's okay, this is just the application initializing!
 In order to determine if ShakeCast was installed correctly, use your web browser to navigate to [your localhost](http://localhost).
+You can login using the default administrator account by entering "scadmin" for both the username and password.

 Your application is ready to go!
 Checkout [Inventory Setup](#inventory-setup) below to learn how to prepare your inventory and configure ShakeCast.